Muhammad-Ashraf9/PD/MSS-BI/BI-Day1.md

 >
 > 3. ==Load== the data into the data warehouse (OLAP)
 >
-> - scheduel the ETL process (daily, weekly, monthly, ...)
+> - schedule the ETL process (daily, weekly, monthly, ...)
 > - it is like jobs that run on the server
 > - it depends on the business requirements
 > - in our tool => XML file